ashleyallphin/liri-node-app/README.md

      * Date of the Event (using moment to format this as "MM/DD/YYYY")

-   * If the user doesn't type a movie in, the program will output concert data for 'Garth Brooks'.
+   * If the user doesn't type an artist in, the program will output concert data for 'Garth Brooks'.

      ![concert-this Garth Brooks]()